-This is a health problem that affects your posture, the way you stand and walk.
-Some patients Will lean forward or have uneven hips and shoulders.
+Scoliosis is a health problem that affects your posture, the way you stand and walk.
+Some patients lean forward or have uneven hips and shoulders.
 This is typical for most people with this condition.

 These problems can leave a lasting impact on a patient’s life and hinder their productivity, flexibility, and comfort.

-According to Mayo Clinic, doctors are still unaware of what might be causing Scoliosis.
-But, in many patients, the condition appears to be hereditary.
-For the not so common types of Scoliosis, it could be caused by injuries, birth defects, or neuromuscular conditions.
+In many patients, the condition appears to be hereditary.
+The not-so-common types of Scoliosis could be caused by injuries, birth defects, or neuromuscular disorders.

 - Congenital – As a result of malformations in more or one vertebrae, patients can experience congenital Scoliosis.
 Any abnormalities in the vertebrae, like deformities or curvatures, can cause this health condition.

 - Habitual – The habitual positions that we adopt daily can lead to Scoliosis.
 If we sit, stand, or sleep in an unnatural position and bend the spine, it will become accustomed to it and use the muscles around it to stay in that position, resulting in an abnormal posture.